Artsdatabanken/kart-lastejobb/tileserver/README.md

 # Tileserver

 ## Config
-Make sure mbtiles in config.json points to the folder containing your mbtile.
+Make sure options/paths/mbtiles in config.json points to the folder containing your mbtile.

 ## Installation
 ```npm install```